Reviewing Resideo Technologies (NYSE:REZI) & Latch (NASDAQ:LTCH)

-Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their institutional ownership, dividends, risk, earnings, analyst recommendations, valuation and profitability.
+Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both auto/tires/trucks companies, but which is the better business?
+We will contrast the two companies based on the strength of their profitability, earnings, institutional ownership, dividends, valuation, analyst recommendations and risk.

-86.0% of Resideo Technologies shares are owned by institutional investors.
-Comparatively, 33.7% of Latch shares are owned by institutional investors.
-0.1% of Resideo Technologies shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This is a breakdown of recent recommendations for Resideo Technologies and Latch, as reported by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Latch and Resideo Technologies, as provided by MarketBeat.com.

 |Sell Ratings